Building a floating deck in MA: Guidance and RecommendationsReading Time: 6 minutes

 - A professionally installed floating deck will almost certainly increase the market value of your home or property.

-- You don’t need stairs and railings if the structure is installed at ground level.
+- If the structure is installed at ground level, you don’t need stairs and railings.
 However, the railing must be installed if the floating deck is installed on the roof.

 Do floating decks have disadvantages?
 In fairness, we note that they are, and there are several cons.